Bogdan1975/ng2-slideable-directive/README.md

 ### `onStopSliding`

-Event `onStopSliding` generated during slideable element stoped to slide, mouse button was released
+Event `onStopSliding` generated when slideable element stoped to slide, mouse button was released

-### `onInit`

-Event `onInit` generated during initialisation of directive (ngOnInit) Return object - implementation of interface [`IEventSlideAble`](#ieventslideable) Return directive object instance as event object